jamescherti/outline-yaml.el/README.md

 If you want to make the ellipsis of `outline-yaml-mode` look like the screenshot above (▼), use the code snippet in this article: [Changing the Ellipsis (“…”) in outline-mode and outline-minor-mode](https://www.jamescherti.com/emacs-customize-ellipsis-outline-minor-mode/).

+### Why not use origami.el?

+origami.el is no longer actively maintained and has known bugs that can affect its reliability and performance.

+On the other hand, `outline-yaml.el` leverages the built-in outline-minor-mode, which is actively maintained by the Emacs developers.

+### Why not use ts-fold or treesit-fold?

+The ts-fold or treesit-fold can be an excellent choice for users of `yaml-ts-mode`.
+The outline-yaml Emacs package, on the other hand, is more suited for:
+- Users of `yaml-mode` who have not yet switched to tree-sitter,
+- Users who prefer `outline-minor-mode` because it works out of the box with Emacs Evil key mapping (although adding Emacs Evil support for treesit-fold is straightforward),
+- Users who have extensively customized `outline-minor-mode` to fit their needs.

 ## License

 Copyright (C) 2024 [James Cherti](https://www.jamescherti.com)